manymoments/manymoments.github.io/_posts/2020-05-17-paxos-consensus-with-asynchrony.markdown

 The modified protocol is simple: it tries to emulate synchrony using acknowledgments.
 However, a careful reader may have observed that this protocol works *only when no backup replicas have crashed*.
 In other words, despite using $n$ backups, it cannot tolerate a single crash fault (which is perhaps worse than using a single state machine).
 If any backup crashes, then the primary will never receive all $n$ acknowledgments, ultimately stopping progress.
 Due to the FLP impossibility result, the primary cannot distinguish between a crash and an acknowledgement delayed due to asynchrony in the network.
 Interestingly, the synchronous protocol described earlier could tolerate $f < n$ faults.

+**The Paxos approach.** The Paxos approach to fix the above concern is to follow the basic idea in Attempt 1.
+However, there is a key modification: instead of waiting for acknowledgments from all $n$ replicas, the primary waits for only $> n/2$ acknowledgments.
+In terms of fault tolerance, it tolerates $< n/2$ crash faults.
+The fault tolerance is optimal under an asynchronous network (see exercise 5 in this [post](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/)).
+We first explain the protocol under a fixed primary; we will discuss the view-change process later.

 ```
 // Replica j